chankruze/javascript-workshop/CONTRIBUTING.md

 # Contributing Guidelines

-👋 Welcome to the JavaScript Learning Playground!
+👋 Welcome to the JavaScript Workshop!
 We're thrilled that you're interested in contributing to this repository and helping fellow learners on their JavaScript journey.
 Before you start, please take a moment to review the guidelines below.

 ## Getting Started